Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Materials Methods

 \item[\textbf{Training Regimes.}] To assess the generalization capabilities of models under realistic constraints, we benchmark each configuration under two training regimes.
-In the full-data regime, models are trained using all available labeled samples.
-In contrast, the FSL regime limits training to as few as 2, 4, 8, or 16 samples per class, simulating extreme data scarcity common in rare disease contexts or emerging health crises.
+In the full-data regime, where models are trained using all available labeled samples.
+And the FSL regime, where we limit the training to few samples per class, simulating extreme data scarcity common in rare disease contexts or emerging health crises.
 This dual evaluation framework enables a comprehensive analysis of model robustness and the effectiveness of fine-tuning strategies across a spectrum of data availability scenarios.

 \item[\textbf{Inference \& Evaluation.}] We evaluate model performance primarily using the Matthews Correlation Coefficient (MCC), a metric known for its robustness in the presence of class imbalance, which is a prevalent issue in prognostic datasets.
 This ensures a fair assessment of model predictions across both majority and minority classes.
-An Additional evaluation metric, Area Under the Precision-Recall Curve (AUPRC), is employed to provide a more complete understanding of the model behavior.
+An Additional evaluation metric, Area Under the Precision-Recall Curve (AUC-PR), is employed to provide a broader understanding of the models' behavior.

 \end{description} This framework establishes a rigorous foundation for the analyses presented in the following sections, where we discuss in detail the datasets employed, the models and fine-tuning strategies evaluated, and the experimental design used to systematically address the research questions of this study.